Which letters are friends?

 Woody and Buzz

-Part 2B: It’s Q and U
+Part I (The Letter): It’s Q and U

-The letters which are best friends are Q and U!
+The letters which are best friends are: Q and U!

 This isn’t very surprising.
 Q is not a very common letter and it almost always shows up with U.